Modeling Psychotherapy Dialogues with Kernelized Hashcode Representations: A Nonparametric Information-Theoretic Approach: Introduction

-Overall, our \emph{key contributions} include: (1) a novel generic framework for dialogue modeling and generation using \emph{locality sensitive hash functions}; (2) a \emph{novel lower bound on the Mutual Information~(MI)} between the hashcodes of the responses from the two agents used as an optimization criterion for the locality sensitive hash functions; (3) an extensive empirical evaluation on three different dialogue domains, from depression therapy to TV show interviews and Twitter data, demonstrating {\em advantages of our approach} when compared with the state-of-art neural network based dialog systems, both in terms of the {\em higher quality of generated responses} (especially on relatively small datasets (thousands of samples), including therapy sessions and Larry King TV interviews), as well as {\em computational efficiency, reducing the training time from days or even weeks (e.g. on near-million-sample Twitter dataset) to a few hours}.
+We provide an extensive empirical evaluation on three different dialogue domains, from depression therapy to TV show interviews and Twitter data, demonstrating {\em advantages of our approach} when compared with the state-of-art neural network based dialog systems, both in terms of the {\em higher quality of generated responses} (especially on relatively small datasets (thousands of samples), including therapy sessions and Larry King TV interviews), as well as {\em computational efficiency, reducing the training time from days or even weeks (e.g. on near-million-sample Twitter dataset) to a few hours}.